 Determining the Cost of College for Your Children

-Keep in mind that there is no one solution to saving for your kid’s college.
-Tuition costs tend to fluctuate based on the type of school your child wants to attend, the type of degree they’ll earn (bachelor’s or associate), and even geographic location.
+Tuition costs vary widely, depending on the type of school your child wants to attend, the type of degree they’ll earn (bachelor’s or associate), and even geographic location.

-According to the College Board, the average annual tuition costs for the 2020-21 school year were:
+According to the College Board, the average annual college tuition costs for the 2022-23 school year were: